Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: An Application to Conditional Independence Testing

-This section is devoted to the design of a statistical test in order to investigate if the correlation of two assets is only induced by a third one to which both are correlated.
-For multi-dimensional portfolio modeling and management, information about such relations can provide valuable information and access to a new angle on the covariance structure.
-Conclusions in the way that a significant integrated covariance between two high-frequency assets might be fully explained by their dependence on a joint factor or another asset, respectively, will be of revealing impact on the used models.
-One interesting case we may think of is that two observed asset processes $X_1$ and $X_2$ are listed within one index recorded as high-frequency process $Z$.
-We then ask if $X_1$ and $X_2$ are conditionally on $Z$ independent.
-To put it the other way round, pairs which are not conditionally independent given some other asset exhibit some crucial covariance that carries information about the direct mutual influence between the two assets.
-We understand independence here in terms of orthogonal quadratic covariation processes and will further restrict to specific hypotheses as below where we test for zero integrated covariances -- so the term `independence' is misused here for a simple illustrative phrasing.
-The role of $Z$ in the model can be also some macro variable that is known or can be estimated with faster rate.
-We set up a statistical experiment in which $X_1$ and $X_2$ are orthogonally decomposed in the sum of $Z$ and a process independent of $Z$.
-The constants $\rho^{X_1}, \rho^{X_2}$ quantify the degree of dependence on $Z$.
+This section is devoted to the design of a statistical test in order to investigate if the correlation of two assets is only induced by a factor to which both are correlated.
+For portfolio modeling and management, information about such relations can provide valuable information and access to a new angle on the covariance structure.
+Conclusions that significant integrated covolatilities between high-frequency assets are fully explained by their dependence on a joint factor or another asset, respectively, facilitate dimension reduction of covariance matrix estimation which is particularly important when considering multivariate limit theorems with variance-covariance matrices of dimension \eqref{dimension}.
+Consequently, each relation \eqref{teststatistic} equal to zero reduces the required estimates in \eqref{covestgms}.
+Beyond this practical implication, a relation \eqref{teststatistic} equal to zero reveals knowledge about the dependence structure useful e.g.\,for default contagion as well as for many other economic applications.
+For instance, we can think of two observed asset processes $X_1$ and $X_2$ listed within one index $Z$ being conditionally on $Z$ independent.
+To put it the other way round, pairs which are not conditionally independent exhibit significant covariance that carries information about the direct mutual influence.
+We understand independence here in terms of orthogonal quadratic covariation processes and test for zero integrated covolatility -- so the term `independence' is used here for a simple illustrative phrasing. $X_1$ and $X_2$ are orthogonally decomposed in the sum of $Z$ and a process independent of $Z$.
+The constants $\rho^{X_1},\rho^{X_2}$ quantify the degree of dependence on $Z$.

 With $[X_1,X_2]\equiv 0$ for two semimartingales $X_1,X_2$ we express that $[X_1,X_2]_s=0$ for all $s\in[0,T]$.
 For the conditional independence hypothesis, we set Essentially, we do not distinguish between pairs for which the orthogonal parts are uncorrelated on the whole line and pairs for which this correlation process integrates to zero.
-Our focus is on a resulting zero covariance over $[0,T]$.\\ A suitable test statistic to decide whether we reject $\mathds{H}_0$ or not is
+Our focus is on a resulting zero quadratic covariation over $[0,T]$.\\ A suitable test statistic to decide whether we reject $\mathds{H}_0$ or not is